Record Riot

 Top image: still, ‘8 Girls’ by Terry

-Welcome to Record Riot, our playlist series tapping the greatest record stores from across the world to make us a very special mix.
+Welcome to Record Riot, our shiny new playlist series in which our pick of the world’s greatest vinyl shops make us a very special mix.
 We’ve butted heads with some of the maddest music obsessives out there to bring you the tunes that are rattling their speakers on high rotation – right now.

 Founded in 2008 by Mike Sniper (formally of Blank Dogs), this year marks Captured Tracks 10th anniversary.
 In those ten years, the label has cemented its status as a prolific and imaginative channel for new music and solid reissues, serving up hot slices by the likes of Mac DeMarco, DIIV, Craft Spells, Blouse and Wild Nothing.

 To celebrate this major milestone, we asked the Captured Tracks boss to curate a playlist of tracks himself and the team from his Brooklyn-based store have been obsessing over.
-Having ponned his own introduction, we’ll be quiet now and allow Sniper to guide you on this sonic journey.
-Set your speakers to full and we’re off.
+Having penned his own introduction, we’ll be quiet now and allow Sniper to guide you on this sonic journey.
+Set your speakers to max, and we’re off.

 “At the shop and at the label, we listen to a lot of different music.
 The shop is a good physical space to show that off, as our used records far outnumber our new ones and soul and jazz get as much room as rock.
 My heart has always been in punk and indie but I find that you need to broaden the horizons to really enjoy the best of what that genre has to offer.
 The label group has expanded to have a electronic label, sign soul artists and reissue jazz records, so the shop is also a reflection of that.
 When you come through the tours there’s just as much chance that you’d hear Gil-Scott Heron or Mercyful Fate than you would DIIV, which I think is cool because we still cater to the people who love the label but there’s also people who shop there who don’t even know the label exists.
 Kinda perfect in my opinion!